JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: Craft spam is quite different from the older games, but this is just another type of skills to spam.
 It is very dangerous to get hit but the game allows for near infinite delays.
 The orbment is much more straightforward but less customization, now you can set only the skills you need for each fight.
 The dungeons are more simple also.
 The school life format can be a bit rigid, but nails the atmosphere they are aiming for.
 I really hate the last 3 final fights somewhat requires cheese and luck on high difficulties.
 There should only be cinematic bosses allowed after a proper final boss, it is the law.
 This also sours the ending quite a bit too.

 Music: There is a surprising number chill tracks just for normal school life, making it a pretty decent OST album to run through.
 There are some of the best and most unique battle themes in the series because eurobeat totally works as a normal battle theme.
 Saki Momiyama still consistently takes the W with all the strongest tracks such Atrocious Raid and Land of Blue Skies.
-Atrocious Raid the one track I really get after playing this game, and it just sticks in your head after that intro (the intro is definitely the most exciting so far).
+Atrocious Raid is the one track I only really get after playing this game, and it just sticks in your head after that intro (the intro is definitely the most exciting so far).
 Hagiuda defined a lot of CS1 vibes, sure worth a shoutout.
 Not even the nonexistent music loop can ruin this OST.
 Actually this is hands down my favourite Trails OST (possibly for the entire Falcom) so far, no filler tracks, every single one are just bangers including all the ambient tracks that I usually hate in other games.
 Zero and Sky FC came close, but some of them are just not it.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | A+ | S- | A+ | S+ | Alisa/Laura/Emma/Jusis/Towa |

-Best tracks: The Glint of Cold Steel, Afterschool Hours, Atrocious Raid
+Best tracks: The Glint of Cold Steel, Afterschool Hours, Legram the Lakeside Town

 ---